Tabernacle Cemetery – Greenwood, South Carolina

 Glenn also oversaw the establishment of a Methodist school, called Tabernacle Academy, which was supported by the South Carolina Conference of the Methodist Episcopal Church in 1822.
 By 1824 the residents of Tabernacle began discussing the idea of creating a village that would focus on education.
 The new town would be planned, with a school and streets and residences mapped out.

-The result was Mount Ariel, also established on land previously owned by the Connors two miles from Tabernacle and one of South Carolina’s first planned communities.
+The result was Mount Ariel, also established on land previously owned by the Connors about three miles from Tabernacle and one of South Carolina’s first planned communities.
 Tabernacle Academy was moved to the new development and renamed Mount Ariel Academy, and by 1854 the Masonic Female Collegiate Institute was created for women.
 Mount Ariel’s name was changed to Cokesbury in 1834 in honor of Methodist bishops Thomas Coke and Francis Asbury.

 Once Mount Ariel – later Cokesbury – was established, Tabernacle became obsolete.
 However, the Tabernacle Cemetery remained in use during the twentieth century.
 The most recent grave is dated 1950.